 This is the first time in 19 years that Betfair has generally been available at 2% and I am delighted as much to say that it has made my year!

 Very sad comment … yes!
 But this will consequently save me several thousand pounds per year … long live the 2%!

 When trading stocks, the spread is somewhat like the process of converting money in a foreign money currency exchange.

 You might buy your Euro at 0.89 per GBP.
 But sell at 0.81.

 The currency exchange company therefore would make £0.08p per one GBP, like trading derivates like Oil.

 This commission is only deducted on winning bets.

-The standard rate is 5%.
+The standard rate was 5%.

 Overround, or book percentage, is how bookmakers make their money.
-This video BELOW describes overround.

 As mentioned before, Betfair prices beat bookmaker prices 99% of the time and therefore offer a much better value to bettors who are: Matched Betting, Arbing, gambling or Betfair Trading.